vitalielias/docker-mapping-service/README.md

    docker-compose up --build
    ```

 This will start the backend service, initializer, and frontend containers.
 The initializer container will wait for the backend service to be fully operational before executing its initialization sequence.
+This may take a while.

 ### Usage